-Charlotte Baker recently finished her MA in Horror and Transgression, and her research into the horror genre and use of skin as a method of spectatorship won the ‘Best Dissertation’ award at the University of Derby.
-Her main areas of interest include: psychoanalysis, horror film/television, and spectatorship.
-Charlotte is currently a sessional lecturer in Film Production at the University of Derby and an author.
-She has published a series of novellas, alongside thirteen short stories and articles.
+Charlotte Baker is currently a PhD student studying cult horror, female identification and fandom.
+Her MA in Horror and Transgression and her research into the use of skin as a method of spectatorship won the ‘Best Dissertation’ award at the University of Derby.
+Charlotte is currently an associate lecturer in Film Production at the University of Derby and an author.
+She has published a series of novellas and over twenty short stories and articles.

 Find Charlotte on Facebook.

 Catch Charlotte this year in our Year’s Best Body Horror 2017 Anthology with her meticulously-written story, “Eruption,” following a character with an affliction that spreads quickly, bringing with it terrible symptoms.